khushigupta-kg/globex/README.md

 # 🌍 GlobeX

-GlobeX is an interactive geography-based web application built using React that transforms country identification into an engaging game.
-Instead of directly presenting information, the application encourages users to think and analyze by providing meaningful clues such as region, capital, and language.
+GlobeX is a React-based web application that turns country identification into an interactive challenge.
+Instead of simply displaying information, it presents users with meaningful clues and asks them to identify the correct country, making the experience more engaging and thought-driven.

-The project focuses on combining learning with interactivity, making it both educational and enjoyable.
-By using real-world country data, GlobeX ensures that each session feels dynamic and different, enhancing user engagement.
+The project focuses on using real-time data to create a dynamic and non-repetitive experience, while keeping the interface simple and user-friendly.

 ---